 Drill and blast is a common bottleneck with our mining clients.
 We work with our clients to optimise operations through the coordination of external contractors, improving the maintenance of drilling equipment, managing impact of blast times on production, and minimising the economic impact of downstream fragmentation on mine and mill productivity.

-PIP has worked extensively with truck and shovel operations in all commodities and all major mining provinces around the world.
+We have worked extensively with truck and shovel operations in all commodities and all major mining provinces around the world.
 We share our best practice experience in managing critical equipment and creating rapid behavioural change to drive rapid increases in output and optimise fleet size.

 Low demand had led an open-cut coal miner to focus on cost reduction and not invest in pre-strip.
 A rapid increase in demand then placed intense pressure on pre-strip rates.
-PIP helped deliver a 45% increase in material hauled by the same fleet, by: focusing on the biggest levers of operating and cycle time, providing one-on-one coaching to Supervisors and putting in place a strict routine of meetings and Visual Boards to drive accountability.
+We helped deliver a 45% increase in material hauled by the same fleet, by: focusing on the biggest levers of operating and cycle time, providing one-on-one coaching to Supervisors and putting in place a strict routine of meetings and Visual Boards to drive accountability.
 For more information see:

-PIP knows draglines.
+We know draglines.
 We know the drivers of dragline performance and we have an extensive library of improvement ideas covering all aspects of their planning, operation and maintenance.

 A large coal-mining company with multiple mines and draglines in Australia was performing well on international benchmarks for dragline productivity.
 However, there was still room to improve.
 We helped our client generate, prioritise and implement improvement ideas to increase productivity by 15% – the equivalent of gaining one extra dragline across their fleet without the typical $100m capital cost of purchasing a new one.